 Celebrating and showcasing the wonderful talents and achievements of children is a strong passion of mine.
-I also stand by my word that kids will develop a positive attitude to writing if they are given meaningful opportunities to write.
+I also stand by my word that kids will develop a positive attitude toward writing if they are given meaningful opportunities to write.
 That is, writing that has a real purpose.

 Publishing a child’s work can be incredibly empowering.
 It shows them that people are interested in their writing and care about what they have to say; Team that with an official book launch and a child’s confidence in themselves and their work can soar.

 Pulling this off is much easier than you might think.
 Cammy started writing her story in April and it was just sitting on my computer.
-Just a few days before The Reading Hour, we decided that it would be an opportune time to share her story with family.
+Just a few days before The Reading Hour, we decided that it would be an opportune time to share her story with her family.
 In just a few days we printed the book and prepared for the book launch.
 The key is to keep the event simple but fulfilling.

 Here’s a run-down of our event for you:

 Proficient writers will be able to write on their own.
-Although a stimulus or prompt might help your child to develop a story line.
+Although a stimulus or prompt might help your child to develop a storyline.

 Pre and beginning writers, although not able to write legible words, are still capable of composing stories.
 They may just need a scribe to help them convey their thoughts.
 This is what I did for Cammy.